At around 9:30 am on April 2, 2011, we detected water containing radiation

 On May 11, 2011, responding to out-flow leakage of contaminated water from

 the intake canal of Unit 3, from May 12th, we additionally conducted the

 sampling of the seawater inside and outside of the silt fence in front of

 the bar screen near the pit of Unit 1, 3 and 4.

-On September 22, 2011, we conducted sampling of the seawater near the
+On October 16, 2011, we conducted sampling of the seawater near the intake

-intake canal of Units 1 to 4 of Fukushima Daiichi Nuclear Power Station
+canal of Units 1 to 4 of Fukushima Daiichi Nuclear Power Station and

-and analyzed the samples.
-As a result, some radioactive materials were
+analyzed the samples.
+As a result, some radioactive materials were detected

 Appendix1: Nuclide Analysis Results of Radioactive Materials in Seawater